senaite/senaite.queue/docs/handling.rst

 reason refers to.
 In such cases, the Queue does not know if the task is actually running or is not.
 Still, the Queue needs to resume because otherwise, no further tasks will ever be processed: the queue would enter into a dead-lock status.
-The Timeout mechanism (see next section) prevents this to happen, but at a cost: the thread that was handling the task might be still running.
+The Timeout mechanism (see next section) prevents this to happen.

 Timeout